yolosec/deadcodeBlog/_posts/2016-11-05-Wardriving-Bratislava-10-2016.markdown

 The fun thing on 2 guys in the car going 10 kmph in the middle of the night in the dark streets is that you either look as a drug dealer or looking for one.
 At one dark street two weird hooded guys started approaching us, maybe thinking one of the two above so we decided to another place.
+We did encounter a police car whatsoever during the experiment.

 ## Results

 [![Wardriving map](/static/wdriving/map_ba.png)](/static/wdriving/map_ba.png)

+* Wardriving experiment took place 01/10/2016.
 * Dark dots represent non-categorized WiFi
 * Blue markers correspond to `^UPC` SSID pattern (excluding UPC WiFree)
 * Green markers are UBEE routers with `^UPC[0-9]{7}` SSID